mtlynch/mtlynch.io/content/retrospectives/2022/12/index.md

 The next time I met with the member of the fulfillment staff, I asked how much spare capacity we usually have for atypical tasks like this, and I was surprised to learn that it was roughly zero.
 The fulfillment team's short-term tasks of assembling devices, shipping out orders, and responding to suppport requests was enough to occupy all of their hours for the week.

-This is a familiar situation I've experienced in running TinyPilot, though usually the person with no short-term capacity is me.
+This is a familiar situation, though usually the person with no short-term capacity is me.

 For any workflow, there are usually some obvious ways to free up time.
 It could be automation, hiring additional people, moving to a managed service, etc. The catch is that there's a frictional cost to changing a workflow.

 For the past few months, I've been drawing [beautiful](/retrospectives/2022/10/#does-outsourcing-increase-or-decrease-complexity) [graphs](/retrospectives/2022/09/#remember-how-time-consuming-it-is) of time commitment for outsourcing and delegation.
-In that spirit, here's the amount of time I spend on a task before and after I hire somoene to take it over:
+In that spirit, here's the amount of time I spend on a task before and after I hire someone to take it over:

 {{<img src="outsourcing-1.png" max-width="500px" has-border="true" alt="Graph showing time commitment increasing as I interview and onboard someone, then slowly decrease as they take over the task.">}}